Fairuz: 1990s–present

-On January 28, 2008, Fairuz performed at the Damascus Opera House in an emotional return to the Syrian capital, where she played the lead role in the musical Sah el-Nom (Good Morning), after more than two decades of absence from the country, in one of a series of events highlighting UNESCO's designation of Damascus as the Capital of Arab Culture that year.
-Commenting on the event, the BBC wrote: "Every day the sun rises over Syria you hear one voice across the country – Fairuz, the legendary Lebanese singer and greatest living Arab diva".
+On 28 January 2008, Fairuz performed at the Damascus Opera House in an emotional return to the Syrian capital, where she played the lead role in the musical Sah el-Nom (Good Morning), after more than two decades of absence from the country, in one of a series of events highlighting UNESCO's designation of Damascus as the Capital of Arab Culture that year.
+Commenting on the event, the BBC wrote: "Every day the sun rises over Syria you hear one voice across the country—Fairuz, the legendary Lebanese singer and greatest living Arab diva".
 Syrian historian, Sami Moubayed, said that the Syrians were thrilled about the performance and that Fairuz reminded them of the "good old days".
 People from all ages attended the concert and the auditorium was packed with listeners.
 Fairuz said that she had never seen such an audience in her life.
 However, her decision to perform there drew criticism from Lebanese politicians who considered Syria to be a hostile nation.

 Fairuz's new album entitled Eh...
-Fi Amal was released on October 7, 2010, produced by Fairuz productions and written entirely by her son Ziad Rahbani.
-Two concerts took place at BIEL Center in Beirut, Lebanon, on October 7 and 8.
+Fi Amal was released on 7 October 2010, produced by Fairuz productions and written entirely by her son Ziad Rahbani.
+Two concerts took place at BIEL Center in Beirut, Lebanon, on 7 and 8 October.

-Fairuz released her first album in seven years titled Bebalee on September 22, 2017.
-On June 21, 2017, her daughter Reema Rahbany released the first single from the album "Lameen".
-The song is a tribute for Fairouz's late husband Assi Rahbany and was released in commemoration of his anniversary.
-Lameen is inspired by the French song "Pour qui veille l'étoile" and was adapted into Arabic by Reema Rahbany.
+On 22 September 2017, Fairuz released her first album in seven years, titled Bebalee and produced by her daughter Rima Rahbani.
+On 21 June, Fairuz had released the first single from the album, "Lameen", in commemoration of her late husband Assi Rahbani.
+It was inspired by the French song "Pour qui veille l'étoile" and was adapted into Arabic by Rima Rahbani.

-On 1 September 2020, French president Emmanuel Macron visited Fairuz in her house during trip to Lebanon after the Beirut explosion.
+On 1 September 2020, French president Emmanuel Macron visited Fairuz in her house during his trip to Lebanon after the Beirut explosion.